kwebio/kweb-core/docs/src/intro.md

 ## Why another web framework?

-Modern websites typically have two components that are tightly coupled - one running in the browser and the other on the server.
-These components are often written in different programming languages and must communicate through an HTTP(S) connection.
-Kweb aims to eliminate this separation between the server and browser so you can focus on building your website or user interface without worrying about the underlying details.
+Kweb aims to simplify the process of building modern websites by eliminating the separation between the server and the browser.
+With Kweb, you can write your entire website in a single programming language, without having to worry about the complexities of communication between the browser and server.
+This allows you to focus on creating an intuitive and user-friendly interface, rather than spending time on technical details.
+By streamlining the development process, Kweb makes it easier to build beautiful, functional websites that meet the needs of your users.

 ## What is Kweb?